 Disclaimer: I am not a lawyer or anything like that.
 I am just giving you general information regarding the legality that you might have to follow if your place of worship is under a certain category.
 Please have a look at the References at the bottom of this guide.

 There is a law in the United States, called the Americans With Disabilities Act (also known as ADA).
 Churches, however, are exempt from this law.
 This law prohibits discriminating people with disabilities.

 Improving Your Website(s)

 Labeling Links (The Right Way)

 All links should be labeled clearly, not some of them, or even worse, none of them.
 For example, a link should be labeled like this: “Click Here To Access The Bulletin.”
 Having a clear description of links helps screen-reader users understand what is behind a link, when pressed.
-If you are coding, please include the link text after the title attribute, for example:

 You do not want to label a button that the sighted community only wants to see, but screen-readers can’t.
 If your website builder gives you an option to label buttons, please give a clear label for the button, for example, “Click this button to download the bulletin.”
 Don’t use “Click here” or even worse, “Here.”

-Proper Heading Structure
+The Proper Heading Structure

 Headings should be properly structured correctly.
 Here is an example, found below.